OmniLogic/PublicDocs/sales-api/README.md

 ## 1.1.0 - Released - 2020-08-26

 ### Added
+- process-user-input service:
    - included spell checking for /process-user-input.
    - available sku count for /process-user-input response.
    - metadata filters with sku counts for /process-user-input response.
    - user_email and user_phone collection in /process-user-input.
    - included price range recognition for /process-user-input.
    - included search behaviour (sort) recognition for /process-user-input.

 ### Fixed
+- process-user-input service:
    - fixed a bug when using non-semantic-search with page_size = 1

 ## 1.1.0beta - Released - 2020-08-19